kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 ##### Risk of Additional Preemption

+When evaluating resource availability, the scheduler and Kubelet use different accounting models:
+* The Kubelet determines resource fit in the event of a resize by evaluating `max(desired, allocated, actual)` only for the pod undergoing admission or resize, while evaluating `max(allocated, actual)` for all other pods on the node (ignoring their unfulfilled desired requests).
-The Scheduler (via the `NodeResourcesFit` plugin) assumes the resources of pods to be `max(desired, allocated, actual)`.
-This ensures that the node does not end up overcommitted in the event that Kubelet actuates a resize while the new pod is being scheduled.
-This behavior is correct for scheduling of newly created pods.
+* The scheduler, via `NodeResourcesFit` and `NodeInfo.Requested`, assumes the resources of all pods on the node to be `max(desired, allocated, actual)`.
+This ensures the node does not end up overcommitted in the event that Kubelet actuates a resize while a new pod is being scheduled.

-However, this logic results in potentially unnecessary preemption during scheduler-evaluation of `Deferred` pods.
+However, this divergence in accounting can result in conservative, potentially unnecessary preemption during scheduler evaluation of `Deferred` pods when multiple pods on the same host have pending resizes.

-The Kubelet determines resource fit in the event of a resize by assuming resources as:
-- For the pod that is being resized, use `max(desired, allocated, actual)`.
-- For all other pods on the node, use `max(allocated, actual)` (ignoring desired).

-Consider this case with 4 pods, all `Deferred`:

-- Pod1 (high priority): desired=X, allocated=X/2, actuated=X/2
+Consider a scenario with 4 pods on a node with allocatable capacity $2X$, all in a `Deferred` resize state:
+- Pod 1 (high priority): desired = X, allocated = X/2 (needs $+X/2$ additional capacity)
-- Pod2,3,4 (low priority): desired=2X, allocated=X/2, actuated=X/2
+- Pods 2, 3, 4 (low priority): desired = 2X, allocated = X/2
-- Node allocatable=2X

-If we use `max(desired, allocated, actual)` for all pods, then:
+From the node's physical allocation standpoint, the current allocated usage is $X/2 + X/2 + X/2 + X/2 = 2X$.
+Evicting just Pod 2 frees $X/2$ of allocated capacity, which is physically sufficient for Pod 1 to expand from $X/2$ to $X$ (total $2X \le 2X$).

+However, because the scheduler evaluates all pods using `max(desired, allocated, actual)`:

 1. Preemption logic first removes all candidate pods, so it sees node is using X (Pod 1's max).
 2. The Scheduler first tries to reprieve pod 2 which is assumed to have max(2X, X/2, X/2) resources.
 2X + X = 3X, which is more than node allocatable 2X.
 The Scheduler determines this pod cannot be reprieved.